-12.3.1 Overview BLAST table
+12.2.2 Overview BLAST table

-In the overview BLAST table shown in figure 12.8, there is one row for each query sequence.
+In the overview BLAST table for a multi-sequence blast search, as shown in figure 12.9, there is one row for each query sequence.
 Each row represents the BLAST result for this query sequence.